pactflow/katacoda-workshops/pactflow-can-i-deploy-js/step6.md

 This step involves the following:

 1. Starting the API
-2. Telling Pact to use the contracts stored in Pactflow and where the Product API will be running with consumer, and which contracts to select with consumer version selectors
+2. Telling Pact to use the contracts stored in PactFlow and where the Product API will be running with consumer, and which contracts to select with consumer version selectors
    1. Read more about [consumer version selectors](https://docs.pact.io/pact_broker/advanced_topics/consumer_version_selectors)
    2. See the [Recommended configuration for verifying pacts ](https://docs.pact.io/provider/recommended_configuration)